How to Help a Child with Anxiety: 21 Things Every Parent Should Know

 21. Anxious kids don’t have to be a victim to their anxiety.
 With skills and tools, they can be empowered to crush their anxiety.

-What would you add to this list?
+Do you have tips on how to help a child with anxiety?
 Leave a comment below.
-Do you know someone who has anxious kids?
+Do you know someone who could benefit from understanding how to help a child with anxiety?
 Share this article with them.

 More Anxiety Articles